juawC/whatstowatch/README.md

 # WhatsToWatch

 This is a showcase app using [themoviedb.org](https://developers.themoviedb.org/).
-The app has just two screens, one screen with the list of movies and a second screen with detailed view of the movie detail.
+The app has just two screens, one screen with the list of movies and a second screen with detailed view of the movie.

 ## Screens
 **Discover movies** / **Detail View**<br/>